UEFA is the exclusive, absolute legal and beneficial owner of the commercial rights.

 In the event that the host association puts in place a ticketing programme for its matches, the host association shall ensure that, as a minimum, the ticketing terms and conditions for those matches stipulate that:

-no person may conduct any promotional or commercial activity at the match stadium, without the prior written approval of UEFA;
+no person may conduct any promotional or commercial activity in the match hall, without the prior written approval of UEFA;

 tickets must not be used for any commercial purposes such as for promotion, advertising, use as a prize in a competition/sweepstake, or as part of a hospitality or travel package without the prior written approval of UEFA;